We’re open for you. Call 24/7 for Help

 There are many different therapeutic boarding schools around the country and each one offers a slightly different experience and focus.
 Some are co-ed, and many are gender-specific and may even specialize on a single issue, such as eating disorders for teenage girls.

-This option is also quite expensive.
-Sending your kid to a therapeutic boarding school removes them from the family dynamic, which has pros and cons in itself.
+Sending your teen to a therapeutic boarding school removes them from the family dynamic, which has pros and cons in itself.
 If you can afford it and think that your relationship would benefit from some distance, this can be a great treatment option.

-The focus at a residential treatment center (RCT) is on behavior and safety with little or no academic support.
+The focus at a residential treatment center (RCT) is on behavior and safety.
+During residential treatment a person lives on-site and receives around-the-clock care.
 This option can range from a full lockdown facility to a sober living house, where clients can come and go at certain times.

 RTCs are a good option for maintaining tight supervision and can be more affordable than a boarding school.
 RTCs can provide supervision and support for your teen when living at home is not an option for them anymore.

 Outpatient programs for teens offer a comprehensive program without removing teens from their homes.
 Good programs will support the whole family, so that parents learn how to support their teens in a way which aligns with the treatment they are receiving.
 Outpatient programs have the benefit of being able to offer care that fits around school, making it less disruptive.
 Most teens will gradually decrease the number of hours per week spent in outpatient treatment, allowing for a gradual reduction of care as they stabilize.
 Outpatient programs can be a sensible next step after one of the residential options listed above.

 Transitional living is an option for teens who cannot live at home to get support.
 These programs are designed to help homeless youth with a place to stay and life-skills support at no cost to them.
 Most programs can provide psychological and substance use evaluations and support.
 Transitional living is an amazing option for teens with limited to no options.